sylcool/obsidian-codeblock-template/README_EN.md

 [简体中文](./README.md)|[English](./README_EN.md)

-A template plugin that reuses the content of Code Block!
+An Obsidian template plugin that can reuse the content of a Code Block in any note!

+- [x] [Template Variables](#interpolation): you can change the template content according to the variables passed in.
+- [x] [bulk anonymous variables](#anonymous-variable): Bulk `,`-separated values can be passed in to avoid naming too many variables.
+- [x] [array loop variable](#Array): array type with value `[1,2,3,4]` that can loop through the contents of the row.

 ## Install